Oleksandr Moroz: Kravchuk and Kuchma years

 Moroz became a deputy of the Verkhovna Rada in 1990.
-During the August 1991 Declaration of Independence of Ukraine, Moroz was the leader of the Communist Party in the Verkhovna Rada.
-On 26 October 1991, he arranged the congress that formed the Socialist Party of Ukraine (SPU) as a successor of the Soviet-era Communist Party of Ukraine.
+During the August 1991 declaration of Ukrainian independence he led the Communist deputies’ faction in parliament, informally known as the “group of 239.”

+On 26 October 1991 Moroz convened the founding congress of the Socialist Party of Ukraine (SPU) as a successor to the banned Soviet-era Communist Party of Ukraine and was elected its leader.